M20B27 Stroker Build

 The Piston Hunt: A Facebook Marketplace Miracle

-If you've spent any time researching M20 stroker builds, you know the struggle.
-Finding the 1988 model year "Short Skirt" pistons is notoriously the most challenging part of the puzzle.
-Most early "Eta" engines used long-skirt pistons with flat tops, yielding a compression ratio of 8.5:1, which is suitable for boosted applications but too low for an NA build.
+Finding the 1988 only "Super ETA" short skirt pistons is the most challenging part of the puzzle.
+Most early "Eta" engines used heavy, long skirt pistons with flat tops, yielding a static compression ratio of 8.5:1 suitable for boost, but far too sluggish for a high string naturally aspirated project.

 Headwork & Valvetrain